Damien-Oujami/MANDALA_BrainSTEM/tongue/README.md

-# 🔍 TasteBuds — Digestion
+# 🔍 TasteBuds — Tongue

 **Purpose:**
-The `digestion/` folder is responsible for **novelty detection**.
+The `tongue/` folder is responsible for **novelty detection**.
 It is not a processor of emotion, meaning, or aesthetic.
 Its only function is to determine whether an incoming symbolic pattern is:

 - **Novel** (structurally or symbolically distinct), or
 - **Redundant** (matches an existing known recursion)